NicolassBoyer/Rain-Scene-Project/README.md

 # Project: Rainscene
 This is a project created for my Computer Graphics class, written in C++ OPENGL.
 It requires a docker container and XLaunch to run.

-This is not my project report.
-Please check the report itself for grading.
-This is just credit for the models and textures I've used in the project.

 # How to Set Up

 Here's what you have to do: